 The Student Precinct Project greatly appreciates and understands the rich history of student unionism both in Union House and dating back to the 1880s when the Melbourne Union was first established.

 As such, cultural preservation of the union legacy and footprint in Union House is being thoughtfully considered and integrated into the project scope.

 PRESERVING THE HISTORY OF OUR STUDENT UNION

-As part of this, the University’s History of the University Union is undertaking research into the history of Union House, with a publication due sometime in 2018.
+As part of this, the University’s History of the University Union is undertaking research into the history of Union House, with a publication due in late 2020.
 This history dates back to the emergence of the Student Union to the present day, detailing the significant social, cultural and political stories and chapters in the union’s history, and the legacies left from one generation to the next.